step-up-labs/pay-via-bank-app/README.md

 On Android, the library uses intent APIs.
 Some bank apps can be opened directly with an intent containing the SPAYD string.
 Other bank apps accept images with a QR code containing SPAYD.
 If there is just one supported app, the QR code is not visible to the user and the bank app is opened directly.
 If the user has multiple supported bank apps, the system dialog is shown.
 The QR code is visible there and the user has to select their preferred bank app.

 ### iOS
 On iOS, the library generates the QR code and opens a sheet to share the QR code to another app.
 The user can then pick the bank app that can decode the QR code and pre-fill a payment order.
 If the bank app does not support sharing images, the user can save the generated QR code in their photo library and open it within the bank app for the same purpose.
+Bank app icons is not supported on iOS due to system limitation.

-## For bank apps: How to support this library?
+## For bank apps: how to support this library?

 ### Android
 It's preferred to accept Intent with SPAYD payload: